What is SJIA?

 How can ILARIS help with active SJIA?

-Once-monthly ILARIS can help relieve SJIA symptoms, including fevers (systemic) and painful and/or swollen joints (arthritic).
+ILARIS can help relieve SJIA symptoms, including fevers (systemic) and painful and/or swollen joints (arthritic).
 In addition, some children receiving ILARIS were able to reduce or stop taking corticosteroids altogether.
-This finding was observed in a clinical trial in which 92 of 128 patients taking corticosteroids at the study entry had entered the part of the clinical trial to see if they could reduce or stop taking corticosteroids.
-ILARIS is given by a doctor or nurse as a once-monthly injection right below the skin.
+For SJIA, ILARIS is given by a doctor or nurse as a once-monthly injection right below the skin.
 Talk to your doctor to find out if ILARIS may be a treatment option for your child.

 How fast does ILARIS work?

-190 children were entered into a clinical study to determine the impact of ILARIS on SJIA symptoms.
-Fifteen days after their first dose of ILARIS, approximately 8 out of 10 children taking ILARIS experienced improvement in active SJIA symptoms, such as fever and painful and/or swollen joints.
+190 children were entered into clinical studies to determine the impact of ILARIS on SJIA symptoms.
+15 days after their first dose of ILARIS, approximately 8 out of 10 children taking ILARIS experienced improvement in active SJIA symptoms, such as fever and painful and/or swollen joints.
 None of the children taking ILARIS had fever by day 3 after the first dose.

 Is ILARIS given intravenously?

 ILARIS is not given as an intravenous infusion (infused inside a vein over a period of time).
-Instead, it is given as a subcutaneous (right under the skin) injection, or shot, once a month by a doctor or nurse.
+Instead, it is given as a subcutaneous (right under the skin) injection, or shot, by a doctor or nurse.

 How often will my child receive ILARIS?

-ILARIS is given as a once-monthly injection.
+For SJIA, ILARIS is given as a once-monthly injection.
 A home health nurse can be sent to your home to administer ILARIS to your child.
-If you are eligible, this service and other ILARIS support opportunities may be available for your child.
+If you are eligible, this service and other ILARIS support options may be available for you and your child.